 15. Provide them with resources.

-Really tune in to the caregivers in your world – whether they’re caring for family, friends or neighbors.
-For instance, would they benefit from support groups, training sessions or local forums?
+Really tune in to the caregivers in your world – whether they’re caring for family, friends, or neighbors.
+For instance, would they benefit from support groups, training sessions, or local forums?
 Pass along information you find to help them with self-care options.
 Share ideas for how to deal with issues that come up.
 They might also benefit from online classes that expand their skills and abilities.

 These are all ways to thank caregivers in your life.
 Ultimately, no matter what you do, make sure they know how special they are – to all of us.
+Hire us at Anitya Doula Services to provide support or respite care – get a free quote today.